-Google offers multiple methods of authenticating users in Cloud Platform applications.
+Google offers multiple methods of authenticating users in Google Cloud applications.

 Each method has different purposes, listed below: